qsi-info/permis.app/README.md

-# base
-### a Sails application
+# QSI - Base Application

+- git clone https://github.com/qsi-info/base.app.git <Application_Name>
+- cd <Application_Name>
+- npm install
-1. Change your database informations in config/adapters.js
+- Change your database informations in config/adapters.js
-2. lift your server
+- Lift your sails server
-3. Enter the default admin credentials: username: admin, password: admin
+- Enter the default admin credentials: username: admin, password: admin
-4. Configure the authentification settings
+- Configure the authentification settings
+- Enjoy

+###To use as a windows service.
+Use Always Up and point on the START.bat
+You can also change the port in this file default 8001 in production.